creyesp/ml_project_checklist/README.md

 : Don't tweak your model after measuring the generalization error: you would just start overfifting the test set.

-# Present Your Solution
+## Present Your Solution
 1. Document what you have done.
 2. Create a nice presentation.
-	* Make sure you highlight the big picture fuss.
+	* Make sure you highlight the big picture first.
 3. Explain why your solution achieves the business objective.
 4. Don't forget to present interesting points you noticed along the way.
 	* Describe what worked and what did not.
 	* List your assumptions and your system's limitations.
 5. Ensure your key findings are communicated through beautiful visualizations or easy-to-remember statements (e.g., "the median income is the number-one predictor of housing prices").

-# Launch!
+## Launch!

 1. Get your solution ready for production (plug into production data inputs, write unit tests, etc.).
 2. Write monitoring code to check your system's live performance at regular intervals and trigger alerts when it drops.
 	* Beware of slow degradation: models tend to "rot" as data evolves.
 	* Measuring performance may require a human pipeline (e.g., via a crowdsourcing service).
 	* Also monitor your inputs' quality (e.g., a malfunctioning sensor sending random values, or another team's output becoming stale).
 This is particularly important for online learning systems.
 3. Retrain your models on a regular basis on fresh data (automate as much as possible).
-Jasper Snoek et al., "Practical Bayesian Optimization of Machine Leaming Algorithms," Proceedings of the 25th International Conference on Neural Information Processing Systems 2 (2012): 2951-2959.